whitemike889/VimeoNetworking/.github/PULL_REQUEST_TEMPLATE.md

 - *Provide the order in which files or components should be reviewed.*

-- *List general components of the application that this PR will affect.*
+- *List the general components that this PR will affect.*

 - *Identify any copy and pasted code with a large diff.*